kevinrodbe/library/content/03-content-negotiation.md

 Content Negotiation is the process in which an API client and the API server determine the best representation for a given response when there are multiple representations available.
 (From [Content Negotiation](http://en.wikipedia.org/wiki/Content_negotiation))

 We don't typically talk about this when serving web pages because the only representation that browsers understand is HTML.
 But web APIs are different.
-They need to be flexible and cater to different types of clients. **TODO:** mention examples.
+They need to be flexible and cater to different types of clients.

 In this level we are going to look at how to negotiate two different characteristics of the response: